 The knowledge and skills to carry out a particular task.
-This experience could be gained through training, qualification, or experience, or a combination of these.
+This could be gained through training, qualification, or experience, or a combination of these.

 Tip: Be aware that the 5m is measured from highest part of the scaffold to the ground.
 The highest part of the scaffold is the uppermost functional component (usually the top guardrail) and does not include any redundant tube above this point.

 Anyone involved in setting up, dismantling or changing any scaffold should have:

 - The ability to make simple calculations (for example working out a load)